jspackiaraj/AY202425-Fall-Python/exercise_001/README.md

 **Hint:** A palindrome reads the same backward as forward.

 [Solution Folder: `exercise_08`](./exercise_08)
+- This folder also has an improved solution.
+Do check it out.

 ## Exercise 9: Find the Largest Number
 **Filename:** `find_largest.py`